BernhardWenzel/markdown-search/README.md

     source venv/bin/activate
     python search-app.py

+Now you point the search engine to your local folder by running: `search.sh write`.

 If you want to learn more about the project, have a look at the related post: <http://www.bernhardwenzel.com/blog/2015/08/17/how-to-have-an-elephant-brain/>